SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 Since 2016, when the first Minimal Computing in DH workshop was held at the [Digital Humanities ’16 conference](https://dh2016.adho.org/workshops/index.html), the constraints in which we conduct research have changed.
 There is now an urgent need to address the environmental consequences of digital technologies.
 This constraint has been growing for many decades, and is now a top priority out of necessity – we have procrastinated as a species and our paper was due yesterday!

 Our aim here is not to give black-and-white instructions.
 Oftentimes there is not one right answer for computing solutions.
 For example, one downside of minimal computing, as Quinn Dombrowski has pointed out, is that it can be labour-intensive.
 To gain a more accurate sense of the tradeoffs our technology choices have on our environments, we can leverage the minicomp (and environmental) principles to make informed decisions with proportional costs.

+To be clear, **minimal computing does not mean easy computing**.
+All digital work entails labour, and in some cases minimal computing might entail *more* labour than standard computing.
+However, the labour is worthwhile, because it will ensure a longer-lasting digital project that does not require more resources than are absolutely necessary.

 ## Applying minicomp principles {#minicomp-principles}